 The LPMCL began to clear platinum and palladium on a loco London basis with effect from 1st September 2009, and since then any transaction maturing on or after the 1st September 2009, dealt on a loco London basis, will be cleared through the five members of LPMCL.

-LPMCL is a company limited by guarantee and its members comprise those bullion clearers that successfully apply for membership.
+LPMCL is a company limited by shares and its Equity and User Members comprise those bullion clearers that successfully apply for membership.

 The founding members were: